christopher-besch/homepage/src/articles/16_open_source/open_source.md

 ```
 In contrast to the executable from before, you can already make sense of this.
 For example, you can see the text `Hello World!` in there.
-You could probably figure out how to modify this software so that is says `Hello Anna!` instead, right?.
+You could probably figure out how to modify this software so that is says `Hello Anna!` instead, right?
 Source code is understandable and editable by humans.
 The developer uses a tool called the *compiler* to compile her source code into an executable.